Ofsted inspectors: ID and DBS checks

 3. Sharing other information

-The names of the inspection team will be given to you during your phone call with the lead inspector the day before the inspection begins.
-Check these names against their ID badges when they arrive, and record them according to your usual visitor protocols.
+The lead inspector will share the names of the inspection team with you during the notification call.
+Check these names against inspectors' ID badges when they arrive, and record them according to your usual visitor protocols.

-There's no requirement for you to take a copy of the information on the ID badges, but they must be worn by inspectors at all times whilst visiting your school.
+There's no requirement for you to take a copy of the information on the ID badges, but they must be worn by inspectors at all times while visiting your school.

-If you have a no-notice inspection, the lead inspector will usually phone the Ofsted regional office on arrival.
+If you have a no-notice inspection, inspectors will usually contact the regional inspection support team when they arrive at your school and gain access to the premises.
 You should raise and discuss any concerns about the identity of your inspectors at this point.